Divyasricse/devops/docker.md

 #if you want to attach back to running container
 CMD: docker attach container-id note Lcontainer id is big number like:asdfghjkrtyu so just give asdfg so it will understand because it is unique

+The docker inspect command returns low-level, detailed configuration data for virtually any Docker object—such as containers, images, volumes, and networks—in a structured JSON format. docker inspect <container_name_or_id>

+**Image tags**
+one image can be used by different cointainers

+1.docker rum redis
+output :it will give latest version if you want to go with specific version cmd docker run redis:7.4

+2.now you have 2 images of redis with different version so u want to delete one specific version cmd:docker rmi redis:7.4

+**interactive mode**

+#Docker container runs in a  non-interactive mode.
+You can give input while running, so you must provide before running.
+Ex:docker run image-name(non-interactive)
+Output: Hello and Welcome!

+Ex: docker run -i image-name(interactive)
+Naga(just we give name)
+Output: Hello and Welcome Naga!

+Ex: docker run -it Image-name(interactive and terminal) Welcome!
+Please enter your name: Naga
+Output: Hello and Welcome Naga!

+#Port mapping
+CMD: docker run -d -p 80:5000 image-name
+Note:we can use 81:5001.82:5000
+but we can't do 80:5001
+Description:
+80 -> host port or machine port
+5000 -> container port
+If we want to allow users to access our application: we have to share the host ip and host port If uses access container ip and port will not access to outside of users, since it will only access within host network.